-Teri is the Owner and Dance Director of The Stage Door, and has had the privilege of dancing and teaching dance as a career for more than 30 years.
+Teri has had the privilege of dancing and teaching dance as a career for more than 30 years.
 Prior to The Stage Door, Teri owned and operated her first studio, Teri’s Dance & Baton Center.
 During her career as an instructor, she has trained under Mr. Rennie Davis of Youngstown, and many other renowned choreographers.
 She has attended and completed her training to teach dance through the Dance Masters of America Organization.
 As an educator, Teri has had the opportunity to teach hundreds of dancers in workshops, clinics, performing arts schools, dance lines, show choirs, pre-schools, and theatre productions.
 Her studios have served as a supportive and encouraging training ground for aspiring dancers since 1980.
 Many of her students have gone on to pursue dance careers on Broadway, Disneyland, amusement parks, cruise ships, and other professional dance lines and companies in New York City and Los Angeles.
 As an educator, Teri is dedicated to teaching the importance of training in all aspects of the performing arts, giving the student more freedom to explore the joys of dance, acting, or singing.
 Her goal, along with the rest of The Stage Door staff, is to become a training ground for the Triple Threat performer and instill the love and excitement of the wonderful world of the performing arts into each student and the community.

 Shirlee Simon, from Youngstown, Ohio, began dancing at the age of three.
 She attended “Teri’s Dance & Baton Center” known today as “The Stage Door Dance & Theatre Arts Academy”, under the direction of Teri Nobbs.
 She earned her Bachelor of Arts Degree in Dance from the State University of New York at Buffalo, and is trained in all styles of dance with a concentration in Ballet, Jazz and Modern.
 In 2008, Shirlee moved to New York City where she pursued teaching, choreography, and performance.
 After settling down from auditioning and performing, Shirlee decided to take her love and knowledge of movement and the body to a new level.
 She became an American College of Sports Medicine (ACSM) certified personal trainer.
 For the last three years Shirlee has worked for gyms and private training companies all around Manhattan.
 Shirlee believes you learn, grow, and get better at what you do through experience and is grateful for being able to work with such diverse clientele.
 Shirlee is driven by her passion for strength, movement, fitness, health, and energy.
 Her areas of focus include, strength training, cardio, weight loss, functional training, diet and nutrition and kettle bells.
 She is a lover of Dance, Spartan races and Power lifting.
 She is dedicated to providing motivation and goal driven programs and looks forward to helping clients become happy and healthy inside and out.